Ontario Land Transfer Tax Guide 2026 & Calculator

 What is land transfer tax in Ontario?

 Ontario land transfer tax is a provincial tax paid when property ownership is transferred and registered.
-It’s calculated using marginal brackets (like income tax): different slices of the purchase price are taxed at different rates.
+It is calculated using marginal brackets (like income tax): different slices of the purchase price are taxed at different rates.

 The official Ontario explanation (including the bracket method) is here: Ontario: Calculating Land Transfer Tax.
-Two reasons this tax feels bigger than it is: (1) you pay it all at once at closing, and (2) it’s not “built into” your mortgage the way many buyers assume.
+Two reasons this tax feels bigger than it is: (1) you pay it all at once at closing, and (2) it is not built into your mortgage the way many buyers assume.
 In most cases, you need cash available.

 How Ontario LTT is calculated (in plain English)

-Here’s the simplest way to understand the brackets: imagine your purchase price is a layer cake.
+Here is the simplest way to understand the brackets: imagine your purchase price is a layer cake.
 Ontario taxes each layer at a different rate.
-Only the slice inside a bracket gets that bracket’s rate — you don’t apply the highest rate to the whole price.
+Only the slice inside a bracket gets that bracket’s rate – you do not apply the highest rate to the whole price.

-This matters because small price changes don’t always change tax as much as people think.
+This matters because small price changes do not always change tax as much as people think.
 It also means any rebate (like the first-time buyer refund) interacts with the total tax in a predictable way.
-If you want to be “closing-day calm,” your job is to estimate early, then confirm the final number with your lawyer.
+If you want to be closing-day calm, your job is to estimate early, then confirm the final number with your lawyer.

 First-Time Home Buyer Refund (up to $4,000): the biggest legitimate reduction